kcelestinomaria/infomark-web-app/README.md

 - **Search & Explore**: Search for ticker symbols and explore various types of financial data.
 - **Data Visualization**: Display data through line graphs and tables.
-- **Provider Selection**: Access data from multiple financial data providers.
+- **Provider Selection**: Access data from multiple financial data providers through an Openbb interface integration

 ## Technical Specifications

 ### Backend

-- **Database**: Uses SQLite3 for efficient data storage.
+- **Database**: Uses SQLite3 and YAML files for efficient data storage.
 - **Authentication**: Passwords are hashed using `passlib` with bcrypt for security.
 - **User Management**: Functions for creating, updating, and retrieving user information.